matthowerules/post-omakub/README.md

 ## Overview

-This project provides a curated set of enhancements that build on top of the standard Omakub installation, including:
+Omakub is awesome, and very opinionated...
+I love it and use it as a starting point, but I am also opinionated, so this is my curated set of enhancements that build on top standard Omakub, including:

 - **Additional Applications**: LastPass, pCloud, Discord, Mailspring, PIA VPN
 - **Security Hardening**: SSH daemon and UFW firewall configuration
 - **Chrome Theme Integration**: Enhanced theme support for all Omakub themes
-- **Desktop Enhancements**: Improved terminal and GNOME configurations
+- **Desktop Enhancements**: Default terminal set to GNOME, with configurations and UI
-- **Cleanup Tools**: Remove unwanted default applications
+- **Cleanup Tools**: Remove some default applications (Basecamp, Hey, etc.)

 ## Prerequisites